Kai & Kōrero: Learning over lunch

 Born and raised in Hong Kong, Maggie commenced her career as a Communications Specialist in humanitarian relief and recovery, contributing to initiatives across The Philippines, Jordan, Tanzania, Nepal, the Thai-Myanmar refugee camps, and Aotearoa New Zealand.
 Her extensive experience engaging with communities inspired a transition into Emergency Management, with a focus on strengthening Community Resilience and enhancing Response efforts.

-Team Leader – Social & Community Resilience, Planning & Sector Partnerships Unit
+Senior Communications Advisor – Social & Community Resilience, Planning & Sector Partnerships Unit